Rok posing in front of the Tengzug Shrine in Tongo Hills, Ghana

 Ghana – Africa for beginners – in the literal sense of the word.
 Comfortable travel on solid roads, hotels with proper and even hot showers, variety of food, easy communication.
 One of the cheapest countries in West Africa with an English-speaking population, where authentic sandy beaches give a real sense of security.

 Ghana also ranks as one of the most peaceful countries.
 While many other African countries are engaged in conflicts, Ghana has been able to maintain a relatively stable and peaceful state.
-Incredible ethnic diversity, birthplace of various styles of music and the seat of a major African kingdom – the Ashanti empire.
+Incredible ethnic diversity, the birthplace of many music styles, and the home of the powerful Ashanti Empire – Ghana offers countless places to visit and things to do.

 Higher standards, security and beautiful beaches